MartinLBarron/simplefreqs/README.md

 # freqR
 R package to produce frequency Tables as part of dplyr workflow

-This project is currently under development
+This project is currently under development.